ofiwg/libfabric/man/fi_trigger.3.md

 is referred to as a triggerable endpoint.
 All data transfer operations on a triggerable endpoint are deferred.

-Any data transfer operation is potentially be triggerable, subject to provider constraints.
+Any data transfer operation is potentially triggerable, subject to provider constraints.
 Triggerable endpoints are initialized such that only those interfaces supported by the provider which are triggerable are available.